MyEtherWallet/knowledge-base/source/_posts/en/dapps/unstoppabledomains.md

 <img src="/images/posts/diving-deeper/ud5.png" width="100%">
 <img src="/images/posts/diving-deeper/ud7.png" width="100%">

 **Step 7.** After the processing is completed, you're done!
 Your new domain will be transferred to the wallet you used to purchase it.
+- The address your domain points to should automatically be set as the same one you used to purchase it.

 <img src="/images/posts/diving-deeper/ud8.png" width="100%">